Private Dementia care at home

 The condition is complex, with the symptoms ranging from one person to the other.
 Some of the early warning signs are memory loss, confusion, changes in personality, difficulty in performing daily activities and difficulty concentrating.

 Whether it is you or your loved ones, getting a dementia diagnosis can be very scary and intimidating.
-However, there are a wealth of information available to you.
-Some common questions are:
+However, there are a wealth of information available to you, such as How to care for someone with dementia?

 In the digital age, there are a variety of apps and devices that can help those living with dementia as well as other conditions.
 Assistive technology for dementia can help improve or maintain the ability to do daily activities.
 It can support someone with the condition with stimulating senses and memory, connect with family and friends and detect early signs of dementia or Alzheimer’s.